CESNET/ndk-fpga/README.md

 Unless otherwise noted, the content of this repository is available under the BSD 3-Clause License.
 Please read [LICENSE file](LICENSE).

 - See also the license information (in README.md) in each Git submodule.

+### Modules/files taken from other sources

+- [I2C Master controller](comp/ctrls/i2c_hw/) by Richard Herveille from [opencores.org](https://opencores.org/projects/i2c) in `comp/ctrls/i2c_hw` under something like a BSD license.
+- [SPI Master controller](comp/ctrls/spi/) by Jonny Doin from [opencores.org](https://opencores.org/projects/spi_master_slave) in `comp/ctrls/spi` under LGPL license.
+- The .ip files located in the `/comp/base/misc/adc_sensors/` folder were generated in Intel Quartus Prime Pro, and their use may be subject to additional license agreements.
+- The .ip file `comp/ctrls/sdm_client/mailbox_client.ip` was generated in Intel Quartus Prime Pro, and their use may be subject to additional license agreements.
+- The .ip files located in the `cards/<VENDOR>/<CARD_NAME>/src/ip/` folder were generated in the Intel Quartus Prime Pro, and their use may be subject to additional license agreements.
+- The .xci files located in the `cards/<VENDOR>/<CARD_NAME>/src/ip/` folder were generated in the Xilinx Vivado, and their use may be subject to additional license agreements.
+- The files located in the `cards/silicom/n6010/src/comp/pmci/pmci_ip` and `cards/silicom/n6010/scripts` folders were taken from the [ofs-n6001 repository](https://github.com/OFS/ofs-n6001) and are subject to the MIT license.
+Please read [LICENSE.txt file](cards/silicom/n6010/scripts/LICENSE.txt).

 ## Repository Maintainer